-While it's always best to try and live life without regrets, we've probably all got some, stashed away in the back of our minds.
+While it's always best to try and live life without regrets, we've probably all got one or two, hidden right at the back of our minds.

 Tom Gilovich, lead author of the study and a professor at the university, revealed that our biggest regret in life could be never becoming who you want to be.